How to Get an Interactive Services Business License in Dubai

 Setup Costs, Steps, and Licensing Requirements

 Setting up under activity code 6190.11 at Dubai South Business Hub Free Zone follows a structured process.
-While exact fees are subject to change and should be confirmed directly with the free zone authority, the typical cost components include licence registration fees, office or flexi-desk package costs, and visa allocation fees.
+While exact fees are subject to change and should be confirmed directly with the free zone authority, the typical cost components include license registration fees, office or flexi-desk package costs, and visa allocation fees.
 Entry-level packages at Dubai South are designed to be accessible for start-ups and solo operators, with flexi-desk arrangements offering the most cost-efficient starting point.

 The step-by-step setup process generally follows this sequence: